 At least 10 people have been killed in a suicide bomb attack on a Shia mosque in the Kuwaiti capital.

+Dozens of people were injured, with images circulating online of bloodied bodies on the mosque floor amid debris.
 The blast hit during Friday prayers at the Imam Sadiq Mosque in al-Sawaber, a busy area to the east of Kuwait City.

 An Islamic State- (IS) affiliated group said it was behind the attack.
 IS has carried out similar recent attacks in neighbouring Saudi Arabia and Yemen.